Regional forms of shamanism: India and Nepal

-Theyyam or "theiyam" in Malayalam - a south Indian language - is the process by which a devotee invites a Hindu god or goddess to use his or her body as a medium or channel and answer other devotees' questions.
+Theyyam or "theiyam" in Malayalam - a south Indian language - is the process by which a Priest invites a Hindu god or goddess to use his or her body as a medium or channel and answer other devotees' questions.
 The same is called "arulvaakku" or "arulvaak" in Tamil, another south Indian language - Adhiparasakthi Siddhar Peetam is famous for arulvakku in Tamil Nadu.
-The people in and around Mangalore in Karnataka call the same, Buta Kola, "paathri" or "darshin"; in other parts of Karnataka, it is known by various names such as, "prashnaavali", "vaagdaana", "asei", "aashirvachana" and so on.
+The people in Coastal Karnataka and malenadu call the same, Buta Kola, "paathri" or "darshin"; in other parts of Karnataka, it is known by various names such as, "prashnaavali", "vaagdaana", "asei", "aashirvachana" and so on.
+In Uttarakhand and Himachal Pradesh a similar Shamanic ritual happen in Hindu temples: it is called "Jagar" and in Himachal, "Gur".

 In Nepal and Sikkim, "dhaamee" or "Jhakri" are common names used for shamans.
 They exist in the Limbu, Sunuwar, Rai, Sherpa, Kami, Tamang, Gurung, Magar and Lepcha communities.
 They are influenced by Hinduism, Tibetan Buddhism, Mun and Bön rites.

 In English, the closest translation for this position is "oracle."
 The Dalai Lama, who lives in exile in northern India, still consults an oracle known as the Nechung Oracle, which is considered the official state oracle of the government of Tibet.
 The Dalai Lama has, according to centuries-old custom, consulted the Nechung Oracle during the new year festivities of Losar.

-Other Asian traditions
+Other Eurasian traditions

 Shamanism is still widely practiced in the Ryukyu Islands (Okinawa, Japan), where shamans are known as 'Noro' (all women) and 'Yuta'.
 'Noro' generally administer public or communal ceremonies while 'Yuta' focus on civil and private matters.
 Shamanism is also practiced in a few rural areas in Japan proper.
 It is commonly believed that the Shinto religion is the result of the transformation of a shamanistic tradition into a religion.

 Forms of practice vary somewhat in the several Ryukyu islands, so that there is, for example, a distinct Miyako shamanism.

 Shamanist practices seem to have been preserved in the Catholic religious traditions of aborigines in Taiwan.